yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-repeat.md

 ## Background Repeat

-Utilities for controlling the repetition of an element's background image.
+Utilities for manipulating the repetition of an element's background image.

 ### Usage